What is Bipolar Disorder?

 • Thoughts of death or suicide

-The manic and depressive symptoms of bipolar disorder can excessively weigh you down.
-These can drive you to engaging in risky behaviors to mask painful feelings and divert your attention, further complicating your troubles.
-There is a wise and informed option – seek therapy from a trained professional.
+The manic and depressive symptoms of bipolar disorder can weigh you down.
+They can drive you to engage in risky behaviors to mask painful feelings and divert your attention, creating further complications.
+Symptoms of Bipolar Disorder are overwhelming, but they are treatable.